kworam/ProcScript/README.md

 instances of `PS.Proc` and can access these functions:

 	run()
-Run the Proc Instance.
+run() runs the Proc Instance.

 	getCurrentForEachItem()
-For `ForEach` loop Procs, get the current array item being processed.
+For `ForEach` loop Procs, getCurrentForEachItem() gets the current array item being processed.

-Returns null if the Proc instance is not a `ForEach` loop Proc.
+getCurrentForEachItem() returns null if the Proc instance is not a `ForEach` loop Proc.

 	getCurrentLoopIterationIndex()
-For loop Procs, returns the zero-based loop iteration count.
+For loop Procs, getCurrentLoopIterationIndex() returns the zero-based loop iteration count.

-Returns null if the Proc instance is not a loop Proc.
+getCurrentLoopIterationIndex() returns null if the Proc instance is not a loop Proc.

 	callStackToString()
-Returns a string dump of the ProcScript thread for this Proc Instance.
+callStackToString() returns a string dump of the ProcScript thread for this Proc Instance.

 	_procState
 All Proc Instances have a property named `_procState` that is reserved for use